-- (3) The diligent search shall include, at a minimum, all inquiries required in Sections 39.502(8)-(9) and 39.503(5)-(6), F.S. - (4) Other Diligent Search Activities. - (a) When a child is removed from the physical custody of his or her parent or guardian, the services worker shall make diligent efforts to locate an adult relative, legal custodian or other appropriate adult willing and able to care for the child.
-After an initial search has been deemed sufficient, these activities are no longer required.
+- are no longer required.
 An affidavit of diligent search must be included in the predisposition report.
-A description of the efforts made to locate the child's relatives or prospective placement resource shall determine whether diligent efforts were made. - (b) When the diligent search involves an American Indian or Alaskan Native child, documentation of written correspondence with the child's tribe and to the Secretary of the Interior through the Eastern Regional Office of the Bureau of Indian Affairs shall be documented in the case file and included in the court record. - (c) When the diligent search involves a child who is not a U.S. citizen and has been removed from his or her parents or who is an unaccompanied minor, the Services Worker shall take actions specified in subsection 65C-30.007(17), F.A.C., to ensure that all requirements of Section 39.5075, F.S. are met.
+A description of the efforts made to locate the child's relatives or prospective placement resource shall determine whether diligent efforts - (b) When the diligent search involves an American Indian or Alaskan Native child, documentation of written correspondence with the child's tribe and to the Secretary of the Interior through the Eastern Regional Office of the Bureau of Indian Affairs shall be documented in the case file by the services worker and included in the court record. - (c) When the diligent search involves a child adjudicated dependent who is not a U.S. citizen or does not have legal residency status and has been removed from his or her parents or who is an unaccompanied minor, the Services Worker shall take actions specified in subsection 65C-30.007(17), F.A.C., to ensure that all requirements of Section 39.5075, F.S. are met.
 This assists in determining whether there is a parent or other relatives in the child's country of origin who should be considered as a placement option.
 This information shall be documented in the case file and included in the court record.

-Specific Authority 39.012, 39.0121(12), (13), 39.5075(8) FS.
-Law Implemented: 39.01(22), 39.502(8), (9), (10), 39.503(5), (6), (7), (8), 39.5075, 39.521(1)(d)8.a., b.
+Specific Authority 39.012, 39.0121(12),(13), 39.5075(8) FS.
+Law Implemented 39.01(22), 39.502(8),(9),(10), 39.503(5),(6),(7),(8), 39.5075, 39.521(1)(d)8.a.,b.
 FS.
 History-New